baymac/fun-hacks/Git/README.md

 `git pull` which does a `git fetch` followed by a `git merge` to update the local repo with the remote repo

+If this isn't a fast forward merge (see below):
 ```
 git commit -m "merging with upstream repo"